How do I change my account password?

 Can I send someone a gift from your website?

 Yes.
+There are lots of items on our site that make great gifts.
+For some special recommendations check out ‘Gift Ideas’ from the main menu.
 When you check out you’ll be able to add a UK delivery address that’s different from your own address.
 You can also add a message for the recipient.
 We’ll make sure the recipient doesn’t receive your receipt with pricing on it.
-We’re not currently able to offer gift wrapping but there are a number of boxed items that are already presented as gifts – ie, with a ribbon and often with a gift wrap.
-Search for the tag ‘Gift-ready’.
+We’re not currently able to offer gift wrapping but there are a number of boxed items that are already presented as ready-to-go gifts – ie, with a ribbon and often with a gift wrap.

 Nutrition, Health & Ethics

-How can I check the ingredients and allergens of a product before I buy it?
+How can I check the ingredients, allergens and nutritional information for a product before I buy it?

 I have an allergy.
-How can I be certain that a product is free from a specific allergen?
+How can I be certain that a product is free from a specific allergen or other ingredient?

 Each product lists the ingredients, allergens and nutritional information.